The act of gratitude plays an important role in psychological wellbeing and self-actualization (Maslow, 1970).

 - Choose one person to express your gratitude to.

 - Write them a gratitude message on a note, through social media, or in an e-mail.

 - Express your appreciation for a specific action that they performed.

 - After expressing your gratitude, reflect on their reaction to your message and how that made you feel.

 There are various gratitude worksheets freely available on the internet.
 I’ve listed eight worksheets that target gratitude that you might find useful.

-If you need more prompting with starting a gratitude journal, then you can download the Gratitude Journal PDF worksheet.
+If you need more prompting with starting a gratitude journal, then you can download our Gratitude Journal PDF Worksheet.
 This worksheet provides you with lots of interesting information about gratitude and tips for keeping a journal.
 Most important, however, is that the worksheet will provide you with various prompts, which might help you find other items that you are grateful for.

 In the Gratitude Journal: Three Good Things, clients are asked to list three items for which they are grateful.
 This a simple exercise, which is easy to implement in everyday life.
 The prompts vary, and this can help clients who struggle to find items for which they are grateful.
 For example, some of the prompts are ‘One good thing that happened to me …’, or ‘Today I had fun when …’.
 These prompts could be easily adapted so that they are appropriate for children or older adults.

 If you find that you have run out of ways to express gratitude, or need some inspiration, then we recommend the Gratitude Exercises worksheet.
 This worksheet documents various ways that you can incorporate exercises and periods of reflection in your daily life, or help your client begin a journey of gratitude.